‘Fortnite’ And Other Titles Rumored For Nintendo Switch, E3 Announcement Imminent

-The Nintendo Switch is the lone console Fortnite: Battle Royale has not conquered yet.
-It appears that will be changing soon as a leak combined with an anonymous source at Epic Games points to the mega-hit multiplayer shooter plus other games like Dragon Ball Fighter Z and Paladins coming to the platform.
+The Nintendo Switch is the lone console that Fortnite: Battle Royale has not conquered yet.
+It appears that will be changing soon as a leak combined with an anonymous source at Epic Games points to the mega-hit multiplayer shooter, plus other games like Dragon Ball Fighter Z and Paladins, coming to the platform.

 An image of what appears to be an information sheet for Nintendo’s E3 showroom plans containing several unannounced Nintendo Switch titles was posted to the infamous 4chan internet forum and shared throughout social media.
-Known titles like Monster Hunter Ultimate and Mario Tennis Aces are present, but there are also many other unannounced games with Fortnite standing out as the most prominent.
+Known titles like Monster Hunter Ultimate and Mario Tennis Aces are present, but there are also many other unannounced games, with Fortnite standing out as the most prominent.

-The unannounced titles include a port of the arcade title Killer Queen, Ubisoft’s Starlink, Overcooked 2, EA Sports FIFA 19, the free-to-play hero shooter Paladins: Champions of the Realm, and Fortnite.
+The unannounced titles include a port of the arcade title Killer Queen, Ubisoft’s Starlink, Overcooked 2, EA Sports’ FIFA 19, the free-to-play hero shooter Paladins: Champions of the Realm, and Fortnite.

 A random Twitter user posting an image is normally not enough to confirm the authenticity of a leak.
-However, a Kotaku report backs up the image with an anonymous Epic Games source telling the outlet Fornite is coming to the Nintendo Switch.
+However, a Kotaku report backs up the image with an anonymous Epic Games source telling the outlet that Fornite is coming to the Nintendo Switch.

 “A source familiar with Epic Games’ plans, speaking anonymously to protect their career, also told Kotaku earlier this week that Fortnite would be coming to Switch.
 Epic Games did not immediately respond to a request for comment,” the report states.